Legal / Ethical

 Following are some examples of how nonmaleficence directs the actions of nurses when they make decisions regarding patient care:

-• Choosing whether to resuscitate a patient – this can result in the death or continued life of a patient but may also result in prolonging the pain of the patient and the mental and emotional suffering of their loved ones.
-In some instances, choosing not to resuscitate an individual can be a non-maleficent action.
+• Choosing whether to resuscitate a patient – this can result in the death or continued life of a patient.
+It may also prolong the patient’s pain and the mental and emotional suffering of their loved ones.
+In some instances, choosing not to resuscitate an individual can be an example of nonmaleficence.

 • Administering medications with potential side effects – the use of certain medications can lead to negative effects.
 However, the positive outcome of the medication is potentially much greater than any negative consequences.
-In the case that a nurse decides to administer medications that pose risks, a proposal for treatment for the negative effects and a full explanation are given to the patient.
+If a nurse decides to administer medications that pose risks, a proposal for treatment for the negative effects and a full explanation are given to the patient.

 Consequences of Nonmaleficence in Nursing